 1-2 tsp. ginger

 1 tbsp.
-Thai Red Curry Paste (see notes above)
+Thai Red Curry Paste (optional - see notes above)

 Zest of 1 lime (reserve juice for peanut sauce)